ogelbric/shepherd-orf/README.md

 	zk-storage-class                  csi.vsphere.vmware.com   Retain          Immediate              true                   40s

-28) Install verification
+27) Set up TP-SM install config file

 	#
 	# In this env the image is already on JFrog - you will need request access on 1.secure
+	# you have to have a frog tile in Okta
 	# other wise it needs to be pushed
 	# docker login <path-to-local-repo>
 	# push image to docker